caibirdme/hand-to-hand-optimize-go/README.md

 *Follow the article and change the `main.go` yourself when needed*

-But first of all let's have a glimse of it:
+But first of all let's have a glimpse of it:

 ``` go
 package main